Skip navigation

 Tips to avoid ticks and insect bites

-Ticks and insects can ruin an otherwise perfect picnic or barbeque.
+Ticks and insects can ruin an otherwise perfect picnic or barbecue.
 Use these tips to prepare and stay safe:

-• Avoid planning a picnic or barbeque in a densely wooded area that ticks favor.
+• Avoid planning a picnic or barbecue in a densely wooded area that ticks favor.

 • Pack insect repellent, bug bite sticks, bandages and antibiotic ointment.
 If you have a known allergy, make sure also to pack your EpiPen.